 Collaborators are Shopify Partners who have access to your store.
 They're similar to staff, but offer additional benefits.
 Collaborators can log in from their Partner Dashboard, and their access to your store can be removed from your store admin.
 Collaborators also don't count towards your store's staff limit.

 I'm working with a freelancer or agency.
 How do I give them access?

-Your freelancer or agency needs to request access to your store.
 If you have a collaborator request code enabled, then you need to provide the code to freelancers or agencies who want to request access to your store.
 Refer your freelancer or agency to Requesting access to a client's store to get them started.

 How do I require a collaborator request code for access?

 When you require a collaborator request code, a freelancer or agency needs to enter the correct code to send you a request for access to your store.
 You need to share the code with a freelancer or agency so that they can send the request.
 To enable the code from your store's Users and permissions setting, select Only people with a collaborator request code can request access in the Collaborators section.
 Collaborator request codes are 4-digit codes that are automatically generated when you enable the requirement.
 You can expire the code and generate a new one at any time.

 What permissions should I give the freelancer or agency?

 Give only the permissions that you feel comfortable giving.
 If a freelancer or agency asks for certain permissions, there might be a good reason.
 If you aren't sure, then ask the freelancer or agency why they need the permissions.